germayneng/PD2-Singleplayer/README.md

 ## Modpacks
 [Modpacks](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks) are custom game modifications.
 They can alter the game in a variety of ways and have different purposes, such as streamlining testing or improving normal gameplay.
 Some modpacks may be minimalist (only adding minor quality-of-life features and fixing bugs) while others may be major overhauls with significant balance changes or new features.

 The ["testing"](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks/testing) modpack is setup by default to help with acquiring specific items for more thorough testing.
 It is not designed for normal gameplay - when used alongside the item pack, it trivializes item acquisition.
-If your Diablo II installation is in **C:\Program&nbsp;Files&nbsp;(x86)** (the default location) you'll only need to launch the **PlugY.exe&nbsp;(modded)** shortcut to get access to several useful cube recipes from the "testing" modpack:
+If your Diablo II installation is in **C:\Program&nbsp;Files&nbsp;(x86)** (the default location) you'll only need to launch the **PlugY.exe&nbsp;(testing)** shortcut to get access to several useful cube recipes from the "testing" modpack:
 * reroll any non-crafted item with Horadrim Orb
 * duplicate most items with Key, duplicate jewels with Jewel Fragments
 * use crafted items as ingredients for crafting recipes